-I share bankruptcy attorney Jon Brooks’ excitement over the 9th Circuit’s recent decision in Welsh.
+Still, I share my colleagues excitement over the 9th Circuit’s recent decision in Welsh.

 The appeals court held that a debtor wasn’t guilty of bad faith in proposing a Chapter 13 plan that kept and paid for items like their ATV’s that were non essential, at least in the eyes of the bankruptcy trustee.

 The Welsh debtors proposed to pay on their existing secured debt for a third car their daughter drove; a house expensive by local standards; 2 ATV’s; and a recreation trailer.